Jerryx2020/Grapevine/README.md

 ## Cross-Platform Version
 The cross-platform version is structured similarly to **iOS** app, but not entirely the same in order to accomodate all operating systems.
 A separate User Guide for the cross-platform version is included, but the **iOS** app is, however, the preferred mode.

-The cross-platform version was built with **Adalo**, and access to the source is available at Adalo's website with the credentials at the end of this file.
+The cross-platform version was built with **JavaScript**, and access to the app as a PWA is available through Adalo with the credentials at the end of this file.

 ## Licensing
 All 3rd party resources are used under perpetual or circumstantial licenses, and their conditions are all met.